 In my wildest dreams I never imagined myself a gardener.
 Nor a writer.
 And much like gardening, a writer’s life is a lonely one.
 We’re left to our own devices, endless hours at a time.
 Creating worlds in which we sit day after day, sometimes struggling for the words to come, sometimes not.
 Typing and trashing, sulking and laughing, drinking lots and lots of coffee, committed and bound—we’re a unique tribe.
 It’s so goddamn hard to bare all that you are to a sea of nameless faces without wanting to curl up in a ball and die.
 I can’t tell you how many times I’ve wanted to give up.
 How many times I’ve wanted to scream at the air like a motherfucker!
 The truth is it’s so many…I’ve stopped counting.
 And yet, without fail, every morning, even before the sun shows its face, I come back to that same masochistic white screen.

-The one that’s whispering ever so sweetly: okay Lauren honey….pull up a chair.
+The one that’s flashing: okay Lauren honey … pull up a chair.
 And let’s get crackin’.

 Photo credit: art print by Claude Monet: Garden/Vetheuil